metomi/rose/sphinx/glossary.rst

       * :term:`task state`

    task
-      A task represents an activity in a workflow, it is a specification of that activity, the script or executable to run and certain details of the environment it is run in.
+      A task represents an activity in a workflow.
+It is a specification of that activity consisting of the script or executable to run and certain details of the environment it is run in.

       The task specification is used to create a :term:`job` which is executed on behalf of the task.

-      Tasks submit :term:`jobs <job>`, each :term:`job` belongs to one task, each task can submit multiple :term:`jobs <job>`.
+      Tasks submit :term:`jobs <job>` and therefore each :term:`job` belongs to one task.
+Each task can submit multiple :term:`jobs <job>`.

       See also: